 The process of issuing a new passport/ID-card may take up to 6 weeks.
 We strongly advise you to apply for a renewal at least 2 months before the current passport expires.
 Some countries require a passport to be valid for at least 6 months after completing the trip, which means you may need to apply for your new passport even earlier.
 You can start the application when your current passport is valid for more than a year.

 You should apply for a new passport as soon as possible.
 If your family name has changed due to marriage, it is required to provide a marriage certificate with an Apostille.
 Find out more about the Apostille in the United States from here.

-In the United States you can submit your application at the Estonian Embassy in Washington D.C, at the Consulate General in New York and during temporary consular missions organized by the Consulate General.
-For more information, please follow the link here.
+In the United States you can submit your application at the Estonian Embassy in Washington D.C, at the Consulate General in New York, at the Consulate General in San Francisco and during temporary consular missions organized by the Consulate Generals.

 Requirements for a photo (color photo of 40 x 50mm; 1,57in x 1,97in)